Agricultural Property Relief

 Among other things, there are a few exclusions that might catch out the unwary.
 Keeping horses for farm work may be ‘agriculture’, as is stud farming, but grazing horses used for recreational riding is not included.
 Derelict buildings are not ‘occupied for the purposes of agriculture’ and any remaining entitlements under the basic payment scheme also do not qualify for APR (although BPR will, in many cases, be available).

 Broiler houses for rearing poultry have also been excluded in the past on the basis that the buildings are not used for a purpose ‘ancillary’ to the agricultural land and pasture.
-Again, BPR may well be available in this instance instead, where this activity is run by the owner.
+Again, BPR may well be available in this instance instead, where this activity is undertaken by the owner.

-Does a farmhouse qualify for agricultural property relief?
+Does a farmhouse qualify for Agricultural Property Relief?

 Older farmers should also be aware that once they have retired HMRC may view the farmhouse as a ‘home for retirement’ rather than it being the centre of operations for the farming business carried out on the land.
 In these circumstances, it may be wise to consider whether the next generation should occupy the main farmhouse, provided they are continuing the family farming business.